SamanthaBooth81/clay_and_fire/README.md

 - Clicking submit without adding a review

 Both the rating and the review sections are required fields so the form cannot be submitted without them both being filled in.
 The rating is checked at 5 stars so if the user doesn't pick a star rating it will automatically submit with 5 stars.
 The user is able to edit their review if they wish to change this.

+- Deleting the Product removed the reviews from the model

+This was tested by adding a new product to the shop.
+I then added a review, followed by deleting the product.
+The review was deleted from the database along with the product.
+I checked this by signing into the admin panel and checking the list of reviews.
+The review added to the product what was deleted from the Review model as was the product from the Products model.

 ### 19. As a shopper, I want to be able to be able to edit and remove my reviews of products purchased so I can share or remove my reviews if my opinions change.